code-snipes/fls-wsl-siteconnect/README.md

 eval "$(ssh-agent -s)"
 ```

+## Create /etc/wsl.conf

-As a last step, we need to create a **wsl.conf** file.
+Finalizing the Distribution, we should to create a **wsl.conf** file.
-Here we can set default of the Distribution.
+Here we can set defaults of the Distribution.

 Find detailed information about the posibilties here:
 - [WSL commands and launch configurations](https://docs.microsoft.com/en-us/windows/wsl/wsl-config)

-Create /etc/wsl.conf with defaults:
 ```bash
 $ sudo bash -c 'cat << EOF > /etc/wsl.conf
 [network]